walldmtd/fs-usage.yazi/README.md

 require("fs-usage"):setup()
 ```

-To customize it, add this instead and adjust the options as needed:
+To customize it, add this instead and adjust/remove the options as needed:

 ```lua
 require("fs-usage"):setup({